To screen for and detect moderate to severe vitamin B deficiencies

 No special preparation is usually needed.
 However, you may be instructed to fast overnight and/or avoid taking vitamin supplements for a certain time period before the specimen is drawn for some vitamin B tests.

 The B vitamins are nutrients that the body requires in small amounts (micronutrient) for metabolism, energy production, and for cell, skin, bone, muscle, organ, and nervous system health.
 B vitamin tests measure these specific compounds in the blood or urine to help evaluate a person's nutritional status.

 B vitamins are absorbed from the diet, used as needed, and any excess is removed from the body through the urine.
 Because B vitamins are water-soluble, only small amounts are stored by the body and they must be obtained from foods rich in B vitamins or from supplements on a regular basis.
 Severe B vitamin deficiencies are rare in the United States but are still prevalent in areas of the world with diet deficiencies.

-Deficiencies can occur when:
+B vitamin deficiencies can occur when: